-Land-Atmosphere Interactions and Impacts: Determine how the urban-rural interface of the Phoenix metropolitan area affects atmospheric processes within the Sonoran Desert.
+1. Land-Atmosphere Interactions and Impacts: Determine how the urban-rural interface of the Phoenix metropolitan area affects atmospheric processes within the Sonoran Desert.

-- 2. Aerosol Processes and Interactions with Clouds and Radiation: Identify which aerosol sources and processes dominate seasonally in Phoenix and evaluate how well earth system models capture their local and regional impacts on clouds, radiation, and energy budgets. - 3.
-Precipitation Processes: Evaluate how orographic, surface, and aerosol processes intersect with larger-scale variability in the earth system to affect spatial and temporal precipitation patterns in and around the Phoenix metropolitan area.
+- Aerosol Processes and Interactions with Clouds and 2.
+Radiation: Identify which aerosol sources and processes dominate seasonally in Phoenix and evaluate how well earth system models capture their local and regional impacts on clouds and radiation. - Precipitation Processes: Evaluate how orographic, 3. surface, and aerosol processes intersect with larger-scale meteorological variability to affect spatial and temporal precipitation patterns in and around the Phoenix metropolitan area.